DakotaK-/CoffeePi/README.md

 ### Installing

+**This is all very homebrew, and I suggest an understanding to be able to edit the files yourself if you wish to use/build off this.**
+**Use caution when installing, this likly will not receieve any more support and is here for viewing**

 Download as a zip anywhere on the RaspberryPi distro.
 Make the setup.sh executable with the following, in the same directory as it.